What the BC Public Service offers

-- Surveys provide intel for making decisions about how to improve the employee experience, for example, the Workplace Environment Survey, the Diversity & Inclusion Survey, or surveys for new, transferring and exiting employees
+- Surveys provide intel for making decisions about how to improve the employee experience.
+For example, the workplace environment survey (WES), the Diversity & Inclusion survey, or surveys for new, transferring and exiting employees

 - Staff can make a public interest disclosure about serious wrongdoing in the BC Public Service or talk to their ethics advisor if they have concerns or questions about workplace ethics

 Jobs with a purpose.
-Employees with a public servant's mind set find that serving the public brings satisfaction – knowing they're supporting an organization that's trying to make things better for others.
+Employees with a public servant's mindset find that serving the public brings satisfaction knowing they're supporting an organization that's trying to make things better for others.
 This helps employees feel engaged in their work, which results in more trust and confidence in government.
-For example:

 - Public servants are encouraged to contribute with more than just their work.
 They can support emergency response efforts, fundraise for local charities, or use their skills overseas

 A sense of belonging.
-Diversity, inclusion and respect is at the heart of our work – diversity of people, identities, ideas, perspectives and experiences.
-Special tools help guide this, for example:
+Diversity, inclusion and respect is at the heart of our work, including diversity of people, identities, ideas, perspectives and experiences.

 - Gender-Based Analysis Plus (GBA+) helps assess how diverse groups may experience policies, programs and initiatives

-- Accessibility & Inclusion Toolkit helps make sure digital services are open and accessible for everyone
+- The Accessibility & Inclusion Toolkit helps ensure digital services are open and accessible for everyone

 More than a pay cheque.
 In addition to competitive wages, we also offer employee benefits, including: